twolfson/twolfson.com/articles/visual-regression-testing-in-travis-ci.md

 [local-images]: /public/images/articles/visual-regression/local-images.png

-With the set of images, I can see the discrepencies and aim to resolve them.
+With the set of images, I can see the discrapencies and aim to resolve them.
 In my case, it is fonts that give me the most trouble.
 To remedy this, I use a [`Vagrantfile`][Vagrant] that mimics [Travis CI][] as close as possible.

 [Travis CI][] runs an [Ubuntu 12.04 LTS 64 bit][Ubuntu] image.
 More info can be found here: